jiripudil/jiripudil.cz/src/blog/posts/2019-06-07-dont-just-float-swim-with-the-floating-point.md

 It provides three classes for three different use cases: one for integers of any length, one for numbers with finite decimal expansion, and one for all rational numbers.
-The last one is particularly interesting: it keeps track of the numerator and denominator separately, so that it can //exactly// represent numbers such as two thirds.
+The last one is particularly interesting: it keeps track of the numerator and denominator separately, so that it can *exactly* represent numbers such as two thirds.

 Now if you want to add up two numbers, it's easy and quite intuitive: